 - Increasing physical activity to at least 2.5 hours a week can slow decline in quality of life.

-- Interventions providing neuroprotective benefits, such as exercise, that could change the course of the disease.
+- Interventions providing neuroprotective benefits, such as exercise, could change the course of the disease.

 - Depression and anxiety are the number one factors impacting the overall health of people with Parkinson’s.